finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_sql_to_extract_scalar_parameters**
 > list[ScalarParameter] put_sql_to_extract_scalar_parameters(body)

-[EXPERIMENTAL] PutSqlToExtractScalarParameters: Generates information about all the scalar parameters defined in the given SQL statement
+[EXPERIMENTAL] PutSqlToExtractScalarParameters: Extracts scalar parameter information from SQL

-SQL to extract scalar parameters from
+Extracts information about all the scalar parameters defined in the given SQL statement  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example